Team orders: 2022 Bank of America Roval 400

 At the end of 2022 Bank of America Roval 400, Cole Custer's last lap behavior, in which he slowed down into the backstretch heading into the last chicane in order to allow Chase Briscoe to pass several drivers and thus increase his points gap over Kyle Larson (who suffered from a suspension damage from a wall contact), was subject of an investigation by NASCAR, although the organization assured that the Round of 8 grid would not change as a result of the investigation.
 On October 11, NASCAR docked Custer 50 driver and owner points, suspended Custer's crew chief Mike Shiplett (who notified, instead of Custer's spotter, that he had a supposed flat tire) indefinitely, and fined both $100,000 each, on race manipulation charges, based on the "fullest ability" clause added after the 2013 Richmond incident.
-On October 27, Stewart-Haas Racing lost the appeal against Custer's penalties.
+On October 27, Stewart–Haas Racing lost the appeal against Custer's penalties.

 Team orders in MotoGP

-While not commonly used, the team orders in MotoGP has gained some notoriety in MotoGP lately for last few seasons.
+While not commonly used, team orders in MotoGP have gained some notoriety for last few seasons.
+In 2017, Ducati sent Jorge Lorenzo team orders on his dashboard and pitboards during the last 2 races of the season, to either stay behind his team-mate Andrea Dovizioso, or let him pass.
+Lorenzo claimed to have not seen them in Malaysia, and chose to ignore them in Valencia.

 During the 2020 season, Suzuki was said to be playing team orders with their riders in order for Joan Mir to secure the 2020 championship.

 In 2022 season, Ducati was accused by rival teams of playing team orders to manipulate the championship during the San Marino, Malaysia and Valencia rounds of the season.
 However, team manager Davide Tardozzi denied using team orders in order to secure Francesco Bagnaia the championship and told the media that riders are free to race each other.

+Examples exist in earlier times.
+For instance, during the 1968 season finale.
+Yamaha riders Phil Read and Bill Ivy were contenders for 250cc title.
+Read had taken the 125cc title the race before, and Yamaha had decided before the start of the season that Read would have to let Ivy take the 250cc title.
+Read disrespected the agreement, won the final 250cc race at Monza in front of Ivy, and was awarded the 250cc world championship.